Kipp Lennon: Film

-Although Kipp Lennon did not appear in the 1987 Disney movie Double Switch, he did perform the vocals for the songs used in the soundtrack, "Turn up the Radio", "All Day, All Night", and "One Step Closer".
+Although Lennon did not appear in the 1987 Disney movie Double Switch, he did perform the vocals for the songs used in the soundtrack, "Turn up the Radio", "All Day, All Night", and "One Step Closer".

 Lennon also sang the theme songs to C.H.U.D.
 II: Bud the C.H.U.D.
 (1989) and the theatrical pilot of Buck Rogers in the 25th Century (1979).

 Lennon sang "Secret Agent Man" in the movie Can't Buy Me Love.

 He also sang for the actor John Scott Clough in the Sidney Poitier-directed dance/musical film Fast Forward.

 Television roles

-Lennon has contributed to several episodes of The Simpsons: in season 3's "Stark Raving Dad", although Michael Jackson (credited as "John Jay Smith") performed the speaking part of Leon Kompowsky, a character who pretended he was Michael Jackson, Lennon sang the songs due to contractual obligations from Jackson with his record company at the time.
-Most notably he sang the song "Happy Birthday Lisa," written by Jackson within the episode.
-He also provides Jackson's singing voice in The Jacksons: An American Dream.
+Lennon has contributed to several episodes of The Simpsons: in season 3's "Stark Raving Dad", although Michael Jackson (credited as "John Jay Smith") performed the speaking part of Leon Kompowsky, a character who pretended he was Michael Jackson, Lennon sang the songs due to Jackson's contractual obligations with his record company at the time.
+Most notably he sang the song "Happy Birthday Lisa", written by Jackson within the episode.
+He also provided older teenager/young adult Jackson's singing voice in The Jacksons: An American Dream.
 Lennon returned as Kompowsky to sing the extra verses Bart wrote for his sister in season 29's "Mr. Lisa's Opus".

 Lennon also sang the songs "Flaming Moe's" (a spoof of the theme song from the TV series Cheers) in the episode of the same name, "The Sound of Grandpa" from "Lady Bouvier's Lover", and "Raindrops Keep Fallin' on My Head" from "Duffless".
 He sang the original song "I'm Checking In" featured in the Betty Ford musical in "The City of New York vs. Homer Simpson".

 In addition to The Simpsons, Lennon voiced Michael Jackstone on The Flintstone Kids' Just Say No Special, and various roles in The Story of Santa Claus, The Fall Guy, Eight Is Enough, and the TV series of Herbie the Love Bug.